SSWConsulting/SSW.Rules.Content/rules/do-you-avoid-redundant-linking-aka-single-link-to-single-location/rule.md

 Often pages have 2 or 3 links pointing to the same page -       all fairly close to each other, like in one or two       paragraphs.
 It is a good idea to never have multiple links       to the \*exact\* same page for the following reasons:

-* Every link distracts the user from reading the main text <br>     content
+* Every link distracts the user from reading the main text content
-* They confuse the user as they have to decide which link <br>     to click first (and then end up to the same place anyway)
+* They confuse the user as they have to decide which link to click first (and then end up to the same place anyway)
-* They are annoying when the user is trying to be thorough <br>     and read the related content and they are repeatedly <br>     directed to the same page
+* They are annoying when the user is trying to be thorough and read the related content and they are repeatedly directed to the same page

 <!--endintro-->